 If your painting projects are continuously not working out the way you want them to, it might be because you’re using the wrong brushes.
 Paintbrushes vs rollers: a feud as old as time!
 Just kidding, but not really.
 It might seem obvious, but paintbrushes and rollers serve very different purposes, and some of them might surprise you.

-As your go-to interior painters near me, we want to share some professional tips and tricks on two of the most essential painting tools.
+As your go-to interior painters near you, we want to share some professional tips and tricks on two of the most essential painting tools.
 Each has its specific strengths and uses, and knowing when to use them can save you time and give you a much more professional-looking finish.

 The Basics: Paint Brushes